Lawless Cowboys

-Lawless Cowboys is a 1951 American Western film directed by Lewis D. Collins and written by Maurice Tombragel.
-The film stars Whip Wilson, Fuzzy Knight, Jim Bannon, Lee Roberts, Pamela Duncan and I. Stanford Jolley.
-The film was released on November 7, 1951, by Monogram Pictures.
+Lawless Cowboys is a 1951 American Western film directed by Lewis D. Collins, written by Maurice Tombragel and starring Whip Wilson, Fuzzy Knight, Jim Bannon, Lee Roberts, Pamela Duncan and I. Stanford Jolley.
+The film was released on November 7, 1951 by Monogram Pictures.

 Plot

-The town council meeting discusses the upcoming rodeo with the fear that several riders are taking bribes to lose to benefit gamblers.
-Rodeo rider Whip Wilson, a secret investigator and his friend Jim Bannon go undercover to trap the crooks.
+The town council discusses the upcoming rodeo, fearing that several riders are accepting gamblers' bribes to intentionally lose.
+Rodeo rider and secret investigator Whip Wilson and his friend Jim Bannon operate undercover to trap the crooks.